-In the United States, the Lyme disease bacterium is carried primarily by deer ticks.
-The ticks are brown and often no bigger than the head of the pin, which can make them nearly impossible to spot.
+In the United States, Lyme disease is caused by the bacterium Borrelia burgdorferi, which is carried primarily by deer ticks.
+The ticks are brown and when young, they're often no bigger than the head of a pin, which can make them nearly impossible to spot.

 The deer tick (Ixodes scapularis) goes through three life stages.
 Shown from left to right is the adult female, adult male, nymph and larva on a centimeter scale. ...